wallarm/product-documentation/docs/latest/updating-migrating/native-node/all-in-one.md

 ## 1. Download the new installer version

-Download the latest installer version on the machine where your current native node is running:
+Download the latest installer version on the machine where your current Native Node is running:

 === "x86_64 version"
     ```bash